Caellwyn/well-predicter-tanzania/README.md

 # Understanding the Problem

 Clean water is crucial to the Tanzanian people.
-Rain comes only seasonally, with long wet and dry seasons, and many water sources are seasonal as well.
-Unclean water is responsible for many deaths from typhoid and other diseases.
+Rain comes only seasonally with long wet and dry seasons, and many community water sources are seasonal as well.

 >4 million people in Tanzania lack access to an improved source of safe water, and 30 million don't have access to improved sanitation.
 People living under these circumstances, >particularly women and girls, spend a significant amount of time traveling long distances to collect water. <sup>1</sup>

-We are using the Pump it Up: Data Mining the Water Table<sup>2</sup> dataset from the Driven Data competition.
+We used the Pump it Up: Data Mining the Water Table<sup>2</sup> dataset from the Driven Data competition.
 This dataset has information about wells in Tanzania recorded between 2002 and 2013.
-This features of this dataset include information about when, how, and who constructed the wells, where they are located, what methods they use to extract and distribute water, water quality and quanitity, as well as how the wells are managed and how the people pay for the water they take.
+The features of this dataset include information about when, how, and who constructed the wells, where they are located, what methods they use to extract and distribute water, water quality and quantity, well management and how individuals pay for the water they take.

 <p align="center">
   <img width="400" height="250" src="data_exploration/figures/public_private_count.png">
 </p>

-A large number of organizations have funded and installed wells in the country, but most are managed locally by village water associations and trusts.
-Some are managed by companies or private individuals.
+A large number of organizations have funded and installed wells in the country.
+Most are now managed locally by village water associations and trusts, but some are managed by for-profit companies or private individuals.

-The wells have also not been uniformly distributed, as you can see on the map below.
+The wells are not uniformly distributed, as you can see on the map below.
 It seems certain regions have attracted more projects than others.

 <p align="center">
   <img width="800" height="600" src="data_exploration/figures/well_loc_and_pop_tanzania.png">